Mid Cornwall · PL25 · Cornwall Council Mid

 Why St Austell is its own job.

-Conservation Area covers the historic centre.
+Two things shape a St Austell application: parish character and policy.
+On policy — conservation Area covers the historic centre.
 The china clay legacy shapes the surrounding landscape and creates substantial brownfield redevelopment opportunities.
 For architectural design specifically, parts of St Austell sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every St Austell project as a PL25-area job first — not a generic Cornwall job with a postcode bolted on.
+Get that local reading right and the rest of the St Austell programme tends to run on time.
+On Georgian townhouses in particular — the kind you'll also find toward Charlestown — the architectural design brief always has to read the existing fabric first.

 Planning note